vadpiccini/coursera_flashcards/README.md

     - Enter the API key in the settings menu of the extension.
 Note that the API key is stored in your browser's local storage and nowhere else.

 3. **(Optional) Select an OpenAI Model:**
-    - Optionally, you can select an OpenAI model from a dropdown menu in the settings.
+    - You may select an OpenAI model from a dropdown menu in the settings.
 This currently defaults to GPT4-o.

 4. **Using the Extension:**
     - When on a Coursera lecture page, click the 'Extract Notes' button.